altair-viz/altair_viewer/README.md

   The background server will be terminated when the main Python process terminates, so this is not suitable for standalone scripts.

-- ``altair_viewer.show(chart)`` is meant for use once at the end of a script.
+- ``altair_viewer.show(chart)`` is meant for use once at the end of a Python script.
 It does the same as ``display()``, but automatically opens a browser window, and adds an input prompt to prevent the script (and the server it creates) from terminating.

 ## Usage: IPython & Jupyter
-Within Jupyter notebook, IPython notebook, and related environments that support [Mimetype-based display](https://jupyterlab.readthedocs.io/en/stable/user/file_formats.html), altair viewer can be used by enabling the ``altair_viewer`` renderer:
+Within Jupyter notebook, IPython terminal, and related environments that support [Mimetype-based display](https://jupyterlab.readthedocs.io/en/stable/user/file_formats.html), altair viewer can be used by enabling the ``altair_viewer`` renderer:
 ```python